Intervue/Data-structures-algorithms-for-interviews/README.md

 Then we take the remainder and quotient from bottom to top and assign them alphabets corresponding to their values.

+### For Greedy
+- Used in case of optimization problems (maximize of minimize something)
+- When to use heaps vs when to use sorting: When the problem requires just finding the min or max, we can use sorting, but if after finding something is to be inserted again for which in case of sorting it will take O(n) time as it requires finding the place, heaps are better as they take only O(logn) time to do the same thing.
+- In order to represent nodes using bits etc, (eg: huffman coding), we use trees.
+- Huffman codes or optimal merge patterns where something is to be minimized, always choose the maximum value to be at the top of the tree with min edge length (or path to be traversed) and min at bottom with max edge or path to be traversed to minimize work.

 # Topic0: Programming Questions